 However I thank you for they have been a great encouragement to our families.
 I just can’t read them yet.
 LOVE YA’LL…

-Last Wednesday night Lenny & I left for our getaway to the river just like always… ready to escape for just a few days and be alone and together all at once.
+Last Wednesday night Lenny & I left for our getaway to the river just like always… ready to escape for just a few days and be alone, and together, all at once.

-When I got there he was so excited about the number and size of the trout he’d caught… fishing has always been one of his favorite pastimes clearing his head and heart while casting a line with the Fisher of Men.
+When I got there he was so excited about the number and size of the trout he’d caught.
+Fishing has always been one of his favorite pastimes, clearing his head and heart while casting a line with the Fisher of Men.

 After I beat him at hand and foot the first game – he beat me on the second game making us even.
 We had an early supper and then he said he wanted to launch his kayak at the boat ramp and float down to campsite.
 It was almost 6 so he wouldn’t be long… he just wanted to cast around a bit.
 So I dropped him off and went back to try to find something to do to kill a bit of time.

-Feeling a bit edgy – a bit flustered for no good reason – I figured it was because that kayak and those fish kept trumping in in on my time.
+Feeling a bit edgy – a bit flustered for no good reason – I figured it was because that kayak and those fish kept trumping in on my time.
 So I decided rather than sit and wait I would drive across the dam to watch the sun set and check the water levels as we’d had a LOT of rain.

 I came back an hour or so later and Lenny still wasn’t at camp however it’s not odd for Lenny to head over to another campground to visit so I didn’t think much about it.
-Then it started getting dark my heart skipped a beat when I realized the kayak wasn’t there either.
+Then it started getting dark and my heart skipped a beat when I realized the kayak wasn’t there either.

 Ducking inside the camper I saw no sign of his return, normally he would have grabbed his phone and checked messages as soon as he got back, but there it lay on the dresser.
 Picking it up I saw there were several messages and hit play.

 A gentleman’s voice came over the line… he just wanted to let the owner of the kayak know they had found it submerged and retrieved it and then left his number so we could arrange a pick-up.